circuitar/ArduinoDocs/README.rst

 2. Add documentation to your Arduino library using the `Doxygen standard`_
 3. Copy ``arduinodocs.py`` to the root directory of your library and run it
 4. Push your library code to GitHub_
+5. Sign in to ReadTheDocs_
+6. Click "Import a Project"
-5. Sign up to ReadTheDocs_ and link it to your GitHub account
+7. Connect to your GitHub account if you haven't done it yet
-6. Create a project and link it to your GitHub repository
+8. Click "Import from GitHub"
+9. Select you project and click "Create"
-7. Enjoy your online documentation
+10. Wait for your online documentation to build and enjoy

+See the sample documentation for this module

 Following the instructions above, ReadTheDocs will build all the documentation for you.
 If you want to build it yourself, you need to: